GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/best-practices/index.md

   - andreban
 ---

-Since Custom Tabs was launched, we've seen various implementations with different levels of quality.
+asdfasfasdfasdfasdf, we've seen various implementations with different levels of quality.
 This section describes a set of best practices we've found to create a good integration.

 ## Connect to the Custom Tabs service and call `warmup()`